numoonchld/mastering-typescript/01-features/annotations/README.md

       apples = 5;
       ```

+### The Balancing Act

+- The goal of the balancing act in TypeScript is to ensure no `any` type allocation occurs

+  - prevent `any` type from being assigned to any variable

+- Type Inference should not be used _in all situations_

+  - Some situations demand for Type Annotation by the developer, especially in the situations described in the following section

+- Utilize Type Inference only when no Type Disambiguation to `any` type will not occur

-### When to Annotate vs. allow Type Inference to take over
+### When to Annotate Type vs. allow Type Inference to take over

 - Annotate in the following scenarios:

   1. variable declaration and initialization occur in different lines
   2. type of varibale cannot be inferred
-  3. a function returns ambigious `any` type, and the value type needs to be disambiguated
+  3. a function returns ambigious `any` type, and the value type needs to be explicitly disambiguated

 - Other than the above 3 scenarios, allow Type Inference to kick in
 - Goal of using TypeScript as a developer is to prevent any variable getting assigned the type `any`

-### Functions
+## Functions

 - while Type Annotation can check for argument and return type discrepancies in functions, it does not rectify incorrect logic within functions!
   - does not vet the logic within the function defined